 What is an Informational Interview?

-The purpose of informational interviews is to ask for advice and insight, NOT a job.
+The purpose of informational interviews is to ask for advice and insight, not a job.
+However, you need not pretend that you are not interested in employment if asked.
 These conversations, with various professionals, can teach you about:

 - Relating your major to specific careers